ashutoshmjain/gita/src/thought.md

 ----

+Narratives are the storage of information expressed in fashion that captures human attention.
+Think of them as a battery for information.
+The way a battery stores electrical energy between a cathode and an anode, a narrative thrives between a hero and a villain.
+Morality aside - both are equally important to make the narrative worth reading.
+A good narrative does as much justice to a villain as a hero to make sure information reaches both sides of the aisle.
+As a matter of fact, the hero and a villain are two sides of the coin.

-Narratives are the storage of information expressed in fashion that capture human attention.
-The idea that thought may be  preserved for eternity, would percolate beyond races, geographies and cultures.
+The more important aspect of storage is the idea that thought may be  preserved for eternity.
+This idea would percolate beyond races, geographies and cultures.
 Narratives would navigate human communities, and multi-generational endeavours.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Gita , Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
 Narratives would lead to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to thrive and strive in a text based metaverse we know as our real world.
 An immense expanse of transactions amongst them  would be underpinned on a multilateral value-exchange system based on `Vikarma` - the proof of work.

 <div style="padding-left:40px;font-size:0.9em;">